entando/entando-docs/vuepress/docs/next/docs/reference/entando-cli.md

 ```
 ent pro delete [profileName]
 ```
-This also deletes the VM of an Entando Application directly managed by ent.

 ## Configuration Management
 The output of `ent config` is a key-value archive of configurations related to the current profile.